mozilla-mobile/fenix/docs/architecture-overview-outline.md

 Views set listeners on to UI elements, which trigger calls to one or more Interactors.

 REVIEWER NOTE: above this point is a first draft.
 Below is still an outline

 ### Important notes
-- controller changes can happen either as an update to the store, or by routing to a new fragment + store
-- communication between stores only happens via transactions
+- Unlike other common implementations of unidirectional data flow, which typically have one global Store of data, we maintain a smaller Store for each screen.
-- stores & reducers are persisted across configuration changes (via Arch Components VM), but created / destroyed during fragment transactions
+- Stores and their State are persisted across configuration changes via an Architecture Components ViewModel.
-  - everything else is destroyed / recreated during configuration changes
+- Whenever a fragment newly created or finished (by the ViewModel definition), its Store will also be created/destroyed
+- Communication between Stores only happens by loading the appropriate data into arguments for the new fragment, which uses them to construct the initial state of the new Store.
+  - We currently violate this in a few places, but are actively refactoring out those violations

-## Simplified Example
+## Simplified Example (section in progress)

 (this will be a lot of work, but imo worth it. reading through a fully fleshed out section of the code base is hard. including this will help to onboard contributors and new devs in a simpler